 Some brokers are tied to specific lenders.
 Some will compare deals from a limited list of lenders, while others will claim to be “whole of market”.

 Yet, it gets more complicated than that, because some “whole of market” brokers won’t compare lenders that only accept direct applications.

 If you don’t use a mortgage broker who actually compares the “whole market”, you’ll need to do additional research to ensure you’re truly getting the best deal.

 If you’re looking to save some cash, a no-fee mortgage broker could be the right option for you.

 These are mortgage brokers that won’t charge you a fee for some or all of the mortgage application process.
 Some will offer fee-free services for sourcing your mortgage and then charge for arranging it, while others will charge no fee for the entire process.

 As such, no-fee mortgage brokers can be an attractive solution if you don’t want to have to pay a large sum of money to secure a mortgage deal.

 It is important to know that no fee mortgage brokers make their money by earning commission directly from lenders, which is why their services are not at any additional cost to you.
 This could mean that you do not get the best possible deal by going through a broker.

+The answer to this question depends very much on the mortgage broker you choose to use.
 For instance, some mortgage brokers offer a no-fee service for recommending a specific loan.
 But if you decide to go ahead with their recommendation, then there can be fees of around £500 to pay once you submit the mortgage application.
-This fee could come alongside another commission fee that the broker would receive from the lender on completion.
+The fee you pay could come alongside another commission fee that the broker would receive from the lender on completion.

 Other brokers, like London & Country, offer free mortgage advice from start to finish over the phone.
 This means you won’t pay any fees, from when their brokers compare and source the best deals for you, to when they help you submit your online application.